BezMan/MovieList/README.md

 <br/>

 # Flow
-Room database in observed so that our movie list is refreshed whenever DB is updated.

-We are always interested in fresh network data and update our DB when retrieved, so when the network is down we fallback to saved DB data.
+Entering the app fetches fresh network data and save to our internal DB.
+If no network connection, fallback to the last saved data.

-Navigating from MainActivity to DetailActivity can also manage without network because image is auto-cached by Glide.
+Navigating to DetailActivity can happen without network connection because image is auto-cached by Glide.

 # ENJOY :)